Street photography: Individual approaches in the later twentieth and early twenty-first centuries

+Characteristics and Distinctions

+Street photography is a vast genre that can be defined in many ways, but it is often characterized by the spontaneous capturing of an unrepeatable, fleeting moment, often of the everyday going-ons of strangers.
+It is classically shot with wider angle lenses (e.g. 35mm) and usually features urban environments.

 Street photography versus documentary photography

-Street photography and documentary photography can be very similar genres of photography that often overlap while having distinct individual qualities.
+Street photography and documentary photography are similar genres of photography that often overlap while having distinct individual qualities.

 Documentary photographers typically have a defined, premeditated message and an intention to record particular events in history.
 The gamut of the documentary approach encompasses aspects of journalism, art, education, sociology and history.
-In social investigation, often documentary images are intended to provoke, or to highlight the need for, societal change.
+In social investigation, documentary images are often intended to provoke, or to highlight the need for, societal change.
 Conversely, street photography is reactive and disinterested by nature and motivated by curiosity or creative inquiry, allowing it to deliver a relatively neutral depiction of the world that mirrors society, "unmanipulated" and with usually unaware subjects.

 Candid street photography versus street portraits

-Street photography is generally seen as unposed and candid, but there are a few street photographers who will interact with strangers on the streets and take their portraits.
-Street portraits are classified as portraits taken of strangers in the moment while out doing street photography.
-They are seen as posed though because there is interaction with the subject.
+Street photography is generally seen as unposed and candid, but there are a few street photographers who interact with strangers on the streets and take their portraits.
+Street portraits are unplanned portraits taken of strangers while out doing street photography, however they are seen as posed because there is interaction with the subject.

 Legal concerns

 The issue of street photographers taking photographs of strangers in public places without their consent (i.e. 'candid photography' by definition) for fine art purposes has been controversial.
 Photographing people and places in public is legal in most countries protecting freedom of expression and journalistic freedom.
 There are usually limits on how photos of people may be used and most countries have specific laws regarding people's privacy.

-Street photography may also conflict with laws that were originally established to protect against paparazzi, defamation or harassment; and special laws will sometimes apply when taking pictures of minors.
+Street photography may also conflict with laws that were originally established to protect against paparazzi, defamation, or harassment and special laws will sometimes apply when taking pictures of minors.